famiclone6502/DIY_Datalink_Adapter/README.md

 This is a modern microcontroller based replacement for the [Notebook Adapter kit][Adapter_Wiki] used by the [Timex Datalink][Watch_Wiki] watch.
 It's compatible with the original software (and PC hardware), and eliminates the need for syncing the watch with a CRT monitor.<br>

-There are now two versions:
+# New!
+Use Windows 10 to sync your watch
+You can use this "directly" in modern Windows with just a Raspberry Pi Pico and [winevdm]!<br>
+No need to setup a virtual machine with an older OS or source legacy hardware.

+# Two versions for different use cases
 -  USB version for the original Raspberry Pi Pico - Simplest setup if using the original Pico model, no hardware tinkering required.
-Primarily intended for use with a Virtual Machine.
+You can run this "directly" on modern windows with [winevdm], but also with a virtual machine running a legacy Windows version.
 Note: Pico W requires external LED.*
 -  DB9 version for the Arduino Uno - Some assembly required.
 Best used with original legacy hardware, but also works with a a Virtual Machine with or without a USB to serial adapter.

 Use as you would the official Datalink Notebook Adapter, following in-app directions.<br>